-We are all familiar with open adoption, but there are different types of adoption offered in Adoption Choices of Florida.
-We offer three types such as open adoption, semi-open adoption, and closed adoption.
+There are different types of adoption offered at Adoption Choices of Florida.
+We offer three types: open adoption, semi-open adoption, and closed adoption.
 Open adoptions allow you, the birth mother, to exchange contact information and health information with adoptive families.
-In some cases, birth mothers may have a choice to remain active in your child’s life, and some birth mothers choose not to.
+In some cases, birth mothers may have a choice to remain active in your child’s life.
+This usually includes letters, pictures, emails, and sometimes, in person visits.

 If you’re a birth mother hoping for your baby to live in a harmonious and positive environment, you can check out the Waiting Families webpage on Adoption Choices of Florida.
 Families are looking to adopt in Florida.
 Adoption Choices of Florida allows you to choose the right family for your baby.

-An individual or couple should go through a home study and the application process before being placed on the waiting list.
+All individuals or couples who choose adoption must go through a home study and the application process before being placed on the waiting list.
 Birth mothers who are doubtful about adopting because of fear that their baby will not be adopted by a loving family have the option to check the webpage of the Adoption Choices of Florida website.

 On the waiting families webpage, you can read more information from the waiting families looking to adopt a baby.
 Then, you can decide whether the family would be a perfect fit for your baby.
 Otherwise, you can wait for families that will be out from the waiting list and see if you think the family has the kind of life you would picture your child growing up in.